A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates Near the Critical Point. The proof of Theorems 3.4, 1.3, and 1.5.

-with some positive constants $C_2>C_1>0$ if $T_{\text{cr.}}\ge T\ge T_{\text{cr.}}-\e$.
-Letting $n$ tend to infinity in the last relation we get formula (3.28).
-Since formula (8.3) is equivalent to (3.27) Theorem~3.4 is proved.
+with some positive constants $C_2>C_1>0$ if $T_c\ge T\ge T_c-\varepsilon$.
+Letting $n$ tend to infinity in the last relation we get formula (\ref{3.28}).
+Since formula (\ref{8.3}) is equivalent to (\ref{3.27}) Theorem~3.4 is proved.

-{\it Proof of Theorem 1.3.} By Corollary of Theorem 3.1, if the Dyson condition (1.3) is violated then all temperatures $T>0$ belong to the high temperature region.
-By Corollary of Theorem 3.3, (1.24) holds and the measures $\bar\nu_{n,T}(dx)$ approaches the standard normal distribution as $n\to\infty$.
+{\bf Proof of Theorem 1.3.}\/ By Corollary of Theorem 3.1, if the Dyson condition (\ref{1.3}) is violated then all temperatures $T>0$ belong to the high temperature region.
+By Corollary of Theorem 3.3 relation (\ref{1.24}) holds, and the measures $\tilde\nu_{n,T}(dx)$ tends to the standard normal distribution as $n\to\infty$.
 Theorem 1.3 is proved.